ThinkDataEd/student/docs/unit2/essential.md

 observations help create applicable campaign questions.

 ###**<u>[Lesson 13: The Horror Movie Shuffle](lesson13.md)</u>**
 We can "shuffle" data based on categorical variables.
 The statistic we use is the difference in proportions.
 The distribution we form by shuffling represents what happens if chance were the only factor at play.
 If the actual observed difference in proportions is near the center of this shuffling distribution, then we would conclude that chance is a good explanation for the difference.
 But if it is extreme (in the tails or off the charts), then we should conclude that chance is NOT to blame.
 Sometimes, the apparent difference between groups is caused by chance.

 ###**<u>[Lesson 14: The Titanic Shuffle](lesson14.md)</u>**
 We can also "shuffle" data based on numerical variables.
 The statistic we use is the difference in means.
 The distribution we form by this form of shuffling still represents what happens if chance were the only factor at play.
 When differences are small, we suspect that they might be due to chance.
-When differences are big, we suspect they might be 'real.'
+When differences are big, we suspect they might be "real."

 ###**<u>[Lesson 15: Tangible Data Merging](lesson15.md)</u>**
 We can enhance the context of a statistical problem by merging related data sets together.
 To merge data, each data set must have a "unique identifier" that tells us how to match up the lines of the data.

 ###**<u>[Lesson 16: What Is Normal?](lesson16.md)</u>**
-The Normal curve, also called the Gaussian distribution and the "bell curve," is a model that describes many real-life distributions and is usually called the Normal Model.
+The normal curve, also called the "Gaussian distribution" or the "bell curve," is a model that describes many real-life distributions and is usually called the Normal Model.

 ###**<u>[Lesson 17: A Normal Measure of Spread](lesson17.md)</u>**
-The standard deviation is another measure of spread.
-This is commonly used by statisticians because of its role in common models and distributions, such as the Normal Model.
+The standard deviation is another measure of spread that is commonly used by statisticians because of its role in common models and distributions, such as the Normal Model.

 ###**<u>[Lesson 18: Shuffling with Normal](lesson18.md)</u>**
-Z-scores allow us a way to measure how extreme a value is, regardless of the units of measurement.
+Z-scores offer us a way to measure how extreme a value is, regardless of the units of measurement.
-Usually, z-scores will range between -3 and +3, and so values that are at or more extreme than -3 or +3 standard deviations are considered large.
+Usually z-scores range between -3 and +3, so values that are at or more extreme than -3 or +3 standard deviations are considered large.